ahundt/pyuvstarter/README.md

 4.  **Automation Should Be Transparent:** Every action `pyuvstarter` takes is logged to `pyuvstarter_setup_log.json` for full visibility.

 ### Why Not Just Use `uv` Directly?
-You absolutely can! `uv` is a phenomenal low-level tool. `pyuvstarter` acts as a higher-level **orchestrator** that chains `uv` commands together with other best-practice tools like `pipreqs` and `ruff`.
+You absolutely can! `uv` is a powerful low-level tool. `pyuvstarter` acts as a higher-level **orchestrator** that chains `uv` commands together with other best-practice tools like `pipreqs` and `ruff`.
 It automates the *workflow* of discovery, migration, and configuration that you would otherwise have to perform manually.

 ## What `pyuvstarter` Does For You: A Detailed Workflow

-When you run `pyuvstarter` on a new or existing project directory, it performs a comprehensive setup sequence:
+When you run `pyuvstarter` on a new or existing project directory, it performs this setup sequence:

 1.  **Establishes a Modern Foundation:** It checks for a `pyproject.toml` file.
 If one doesn't exist, `pyuvstarter` runs `uv init` to create it.
 If one does exist, it uses it as the foundation.

 2.  **Creates an Isolated, High-Speed Environment:** It runs `uv venv` to create a local `.venv` directory.

-3.  **Discovers Every Dependency, Everywhere:** `pyuvstarter` meticulously scans your project to find every package you need.
+3.  **Discovers Dependencies:** `pyuvstarter` scans your project to find imported packages.
     *   **For `.py` files,** it uses [`pipreqs`](https://github.com/bndr/pipreqs) to analyze `import` statements.
-    *   **For Jupyter Notebooks (`.ipynb`),** it uses a robust two-stage process:
+    *   **For Jupyter Notebooks (`.ipynb`),** it uses a two-stage process:
-        1.  **Primary Method:** It uses `jupyter nbconvert` to safely convert notebooks to Python scripts for the most accurate analysis.
+        1.  **Primary Method:** Uses `jupyter nbconvert` to convert notebooks to Python scripts for analysis.
-        2.  **Fallback Method:** If `jupyter` isn't available, `pyuvstarter` parses the raw notebook file, using AST for `import` statements and regex to catch `!pip install` commands.
+        2.  **Fallback Method:** If `jupyter` isn't available, parses the raw notebook file using AST for `import` statements and regex for `!pip install` commands.

 4.  **Manages and Installs Your Full Dependency Tree:**
-    *   It intelligently migrates packages from a legacy `requirements.txt` file based on your chosen strategy.
+    *   It migrates packages from a legacy `requirements.txt` file based on your chosen strategy.
     *   It adds all discovered dependencies to your `pyproject.toml` using `uv add`.
     *   It installs necessary notebook execution tools like `ipykernel` and `jupyter` if notebooks are present.
-    *   Finally, it runs `uv sync` to install the complete, resolved set of packages into your `.venv` and creates a `uv.lock` file for perfect, byte-for-byte reproducibility.
+    *   Finally, it runs `uv sync` to install the complete, resolved set of packages into your `.venv` and creates a `uv.lock` file for byte-for-byte reproducibility.

 5.  **Configures and Cleans Your Tooling:**
     *   It runs [`ruff`](https://docs.astral.sh/ruff/) to detect and warn you about unused imports.
-    *   It creates or updates a comprehensive `.gitignore` file.
+    *   It creates or updates `.gitignore` with common Python project patterns.
     *   It configures VS Code by creating or updating `.vscode/settings.json` and `.vscode/launch.json`.

 ## How to Use `pyuvstarter`